The Knowing Field in Family Constellations

 • unconscious communication

-• collective or informational field dynamics
+• informational or relational field dynamics

-Family Constellations generally approaches the knowing field as an experiential phenomenon rather than a fully defined scientific theory.
+Family Constellations generally approaches the Knowing Field as an experiential phenomenon rather than a fully defined scientific theory.

 Emotional and Embodied Experience

 Many people describe constellations as deeply embodied experiences.
+Rather than relying solely on intellectual understanding, the process often involves:

 • physical sensations